samirettali/blog/content/posts/hosting.md

 Now Github Actions should be able to build from `master` to `public` and our repository should be ready to go!

+P.S. these are not my actual keys, it's just a test repository that I removed.

 ## Server setting
 The last thing to do is to setup our server to automatically pull from `public`.
 We will use a bare repository, which basically have the `.git` folder separated